tolauwae/phd-thesis/src/remote/remote.typ

 #figure(
   t,
   caption: [Left: Absolute execution times in seconds for all tests.
-Right: Execution time of tests normalized to the native C implementation.])<tbl:allbench>
+Right: Execution time of tests normalized to the native C implementation.
+The means shown in the table are geometric means.])<tbl:allbench>

 The complete benchmarks results are shown in table~\ref{tbl:allbench}.
 In the first four columns of the table, we report the time that elapses between starting and ending the execution of the microbenchmark ten times for each platform.